 Once the tea drinking ceremony is completed at the bride’s residence, the couple and their entourage leave the bride’s family behind and head to the groom’s residence and drink tea again.
 I was dai cum jeh for h2b’s cousin’s wedding and for that I presented the tea to my cousin who presented it to her mother, father, mother-in-law and father-in-law while I said a blessing, different to each person, in Chinese.
 I can tell you now, it was difficult to memorise all those sayings, and I was shaking so hard the cups rattled.I also had to cover the couple’s head with the red parasol while they travelled from home to home.

 The second part of the Hong Kong Chinese wedding is a lavish banquet of numerous courses sometimes including a pig’s head, shark fin soup and pig skin.
-If this hasn’t already been done, the couple will me-with-umbrellasometimes sign the register at some point before or during the meal.
+If this hasn’t already been done, the couple will sometimes sign the register at some point before or during the meal.
 Sometimes they play games with the guests with prizes at the end, some couples don’t.

 To attend the evening banquet at a Chinese wedding it is traditional to present the couple with some lucky money.
 When I was in Hong Kong the going rate was HK$500 but I hear that has risen with inflation since I was last there.